A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Additional Experimental Results

 \subsection{Token-level Analysis}

-In this section, we provide the comparision of 3/4/5-grams for all datasets (except \textsf{ShareGPT}, which is displayed in the main paper) in Figure \ref{fig:ngram-ds}, and the top-5 $n$-grams comparison across datasets in Figure \ref{fig:ngram-n}.
+In this section, we provide the comparision of 3/4/5-grams for all datasets (except \textsf{ShareGPT}, which is displayed above in Figure~\ref{fig:ngram}) in Figure \ref{fig:ngram-ds}, and the top-5 $n$-grams comparison across datasets in Figure \ref{fig:ngram-n}.

 The conclusions drawn from these figures are consistent with the main paper, for example, high-frequency $n$-grams phrases mainly show command sentences and topic content.
 In addition, there are two other findings: \begin{enumerate} [leftmargin=*] \item The $n$-grams phrases of some datasets include abnormal content (e.g. ``\textit{identify which instrument be string}'' in {\sf dolly-15} and ``\textit{The quick brown fox jumps over the lazy dog}'' in {\sf Self-Instruct}), which indicates that there is a lot of repetition in the input content of the template tasks or some instructions used to construct the dataset, which may affect the balance of the dataset. \item Some $n$-grams phrases extracted from fixed sentences show convolution-like effects, such as ``\textit{The quick brown fox jumps over the lazy dog}'' is segmented into 5-grams phrases such as ``\textit{quick brown fox jump over}'', ``\textit{jump over the lazy dog}'', etc. \end{enumerate}